ShopBot Orientation (Intro to CNC)

 Learn the basics of using our ShopBot CnC router.
 We’ll create a simple digital shape, take that design into the program that creates the tool paths, and then cut that design out on our ShopBot.

-The ShopBot can cut on three axis (X-96” and Y-48” axes) and moves it up and down as well (Z-6” axis) allowing it to make 2.5-D cuts in a variety of materials, hardwood, plywood, MDF, plastics, foams, thin aluminum, Corian and other composites.
-Create virtually any pattern or shape from a vector.
+The ShopBot can cut on three axis (X-96” and Y-48” axes) and moves it up and down as well (Z-6” axis) allowing it to make 2.5 and 3-D cuts in a variety of materials, hardwood, plywood, MDF, plastics, foams, thin aluminum, Corian and other composites.
+Create virtually any pattern or shape from a vector graphic.

 Filters: Age 16+